emweb/winstng/README-winst.txt

 * Unix: installed in 'lib/Wt/examples/<example subdir>

 Wrapper scripts have the same name as the example but need no parameters (you can still pass parameters, if you want to).
+Examples are started in port 8080.

 KNOWN ISSUES